discordx-ts/discordx/docs/docs/general/dependencyInjection.md

 - TSyringe
 - TypeDi

-you first need to bind your di container to discordx before you import/define any `@Discord` classes (eg. be it from importx or another custom loader).
+You first need to bind your di container to discordx before you import/define any `@Discord` classes (eg. be it from importx or another custom loader).
 In order to do this, just add `DIService.container = container` before the aforementioned importer:

 eg